microsoft/MixedReality-SpectatorView/samples/README.md

 1. Using your favorite Git management tool, clone this repository if you haven't yet.
 2. Then with git, pull the latest version of the code.
-3. Run `/tools/scripts/ResetSamples.bat` to get to a clean state of the Samples folder with appropriate configuration.
+3. Run `/tools/scripts/ResetSamples.bat` as an administrator to get to a clean state of the Samples folder with appropriate configuration.
     - On Mac or Linux, you can run `/tools/scripts/ResetSamples.sh`.

 > In future updates you can pull to latest by invoking `git pull --recurse-submodules` command.